SpaceBuckets/SpaceBuckets/static/docs/canopy-penetration/canopy-penetration.md

         *   [Read about how different light colors penetrate canopies »](/docs/green-leaves-green-light)"
 d: "Plant canopy penetration is a function of both optical power output and how focused that light source is.
 This is a huge consideration when building or buying a LED grow light."
+f: "Plant <b>canopy penetration of light</b> is a function of both optical power output and how focused that source is at the moment of measurement."
 ---